 The Importance of Waxing a New Snowboard

-The importance of coating it with wax is so it seals the base of the snowboard and prevents water from the snow from seeping into its core.
+The importance of coating a snowboard with wax is so it seals the base of the snowboard and prevents water from the snow from seeping into its core.
 Many snowboards are made of wood cores, and basic chemistry shows that wood doesn’t do well in water.

 Although some snowboard manufacturers have more routines put in place for factory waxing more than others, it’ll be hard to tell the differences between the various finished products.
 It’s usually safer to coat your snowboard with wax.
 The wax used by some factories are also cheap and will cause it to dry out fast.